Files

 In the FME Options window, switch to Database Connections and then click on the plus sign “+” to create a new connection.

-In the Add Database Connection dialog, switch the Database Connection to Redshift then name your connection.
+In the Add Database Connection dialog, select Redshift as the Database Connection, and then name your connection.

 Fill out your Redshift Database connection details.
-Once Redshift connection parameters are set, Click Test to confirm the connection.
+Once Redshift connection parameters are set, click Test to confirm the connection.
 If successful, proceed to Part 2.
-If encountering an error, please confirm the connection parameters.
+If you encounter an error, please verify the connection parameters.

 Part 2: Writing to Amazon Redshift Spatial